xianchen2/Recommender_System/README.md

 * Developed a recommender system based on the SVD++ algorithm to predict users’ preferences for unseen movies based on their similarity to other users

-* The dataset contains 100,000 ratings (1-5) and 3,600 tag applications applied to 9,000 movies by 600 users.
-Data Source: https://grouplens.org/datasets/movielens/
+* The dataset contains 100,000 ratings from 1000 users on 1700 movies.
+Data Source: https://grouplens.org/datasets/movielens/100k/